 Record an overpayment

-2. Add a Receipt for the remaining $40 overpayment using the direct receipt method.
-Select the Accounts Receivable account, leaving the Tax Code blank.
+2 Next, record the extra cash.
+Create a Receipt for the remaining overpayment amount ($40) using the direct receipt method.
+In the line items, select the Accounts Receivable account and — most importantly — leave the Tax Code field blank.

 Record an overpayment